jerome-trc/viletech/README.md

 All script code found in `/data` and distributed in `viletech.zip` is provided under the GNU General Public License Version 3.

-Some VileTech source is derived from GZDoom-original source - i.e., that which is not derived from the Doom source - and is used under the terms of a [sic] "BSD-like licnse".
+Some VileTech source is derived from GZDoom-original source - i.e., that which is not derived from the Doom source - and is used under the terms of a [sic] "BSD-like lincese".
 See https://github.com/ZDoom/gzdoom/tree/master/docs/licenses for details.

 All VileTech-original source - i.e., that which is in no way derived from any of the aforementioned source provided under the GPLv3 - is provided under either of